SiliconLabs/peripheral_examples/README.md

 ## Requirements ##
 1. Desired Silicon Labs Starter Kit
 2. Simplicity Studio 5 or IAR Workbech IDE
-3. Gecko SDK Suite 4.0.0 and 32-bit MCU SDK 6.2.0.0, available via Simplicity Studio
+3. Gecko SDK Suite 4.0.1 and 32-bit MCU SDK 6.2.1.0, available via Simplicity Studio
 4. This repo cloned to `C:\SiliconLabs\SimplicityStudio\v5\developer\repos\`

+## Additional Requirements for IAR ##
+5. Open Windows Command Prompt and navigate to the GSDK directory, which can be found by opening Simplicity Studio and navigating to Preferences -> Simplicity Studio -> SDKs
+6. Run the following command: `mklink /J <path to GSDK>\peripheral_examples <path to peripheral_examples repo>` For example, if the GSDK is located in `C:\Users\myUserName\SimplicityStudio\SDKs`, then the command would be `mklink /J C:\Users\myUserName\SimplicityStudio\SDKs\peripheral_examples C:\SiliconLabs\SimplicityStudio\v5\developer\repos\peripheral_examples`

 ## How to import to Simplicity Studio IDE ##
 1. In Simplicity Studio: